tiennou/Tank-Auth/README.md

 1. Now uses [Cool Captcha](http://code.google.com/p/cool-php-captcha/) as the default captcha (you can still switch to reCaptcha)
 1. Custom views for basic notifications (no more editing the lang file)

-Checklist (or what's left of it):

-1. Complete the Beta testing phase
-1. Buy myself an ice cream

 Feature requests:

 1. Manual approval of users - _COMPLETE_